HectorRicardo/simple-music-app/README.md

 - It makes your app discoverable to companion devices like Android Auto and Wear OS.
   - After discovering your app, the companion device can then take advantage of the `MediaController-MediaSession` architecture, that is, it can proceed to create its own `MediaController`, connect to your `MediaSession`, and control playback, without accessing your app's UI activity at all.
-- It also provides an optional browsing API that lets clients query the `MediaBrowserService` and build out a representation of its content hierarchy, which might represent playlists, a media library, etc..
+- It also provides an optional browsing API that lets clients query the `MediaBrowserService` and build out a representation of its **content hierarchy**.
+  - The content hierarchy is the full media library available.
+It might consists of songs or media items organized hierarchically into artists, albums, playlists, etc..
+We'll talk more about the content hierarchy in a bit.

-### Note: Use Compat classes (NOTE: Where should I place this paragraph?)
+## Note: Use Compat classes (NOTE: Where should I place this paragraph?)

 The recommended implementation of media sessions and media controllers are the classes `MediaSessionCompat` and `MediaControllerCompat`.
 When you use these compat classes, you can remove all calls to `registerMediaButtonReceiver()` and any methods from `RemoteControlClient`.

-### How to setup a `MediaBrowserService` with a `MediaSession`?
+## How to setup a `MediaBrowserService` with a `MediaSession`?

 1. Create a `MediaBrowserService` file.
 2. Declare the `MediaBrowserService` with an intent-filter in the manifest: